arcana-network/scw/usage.md

 ### `createSession()`

-Creates session keys using the [`CreateSessionParam`](https://gasless-sdk-ref-guide.netlify.app/types/createsessionparam) policy and requests the user for permission.
+Creates session keys using the `CreateSession` method and specify the session policy via [`CreateSessionParam`](https://gasless-sdk-ref-guide.netlify.app/types/createsessionparam) parameter.

+The user is requested for session creation permission.
 When the user initiates any app operation that fulfills the session policy, it will be autonomously approved.

+Session policy is set using [rules](https://docs.biconomy.io/Modules/abiSessionValidationModule#rules).

 ```ts
   import { SCW, StorageType  } from "@arcana/scw";